 We often just want to be encouraged in the Word to do the right things.
 But the older I get, the more I realize that only being encouraged in the right things doesn't really move us to change.
 We often have to be shown the consequences and gravity of our decisions to incite action to change.
 Proverbs 16:6 says:

 By mercy and truth iniquity is purged: and by the fear of the LORD men depart from evil.
 Proverbs 16:6 KJV

 I want to help us understand the 'negative' aspect in these scriptures so that the Holy Spirit can help move us into the fear of the LORD.
-That way, we can depart from those things like distrusting God, which does not please him.
-In departing from sin, we draw nearer to Him instead of being indifferent in certain areas of our lives when it comes to trusting in Him.
+That way, we can depart from those things like not to trust God, which does not please him.
+In departing from sin, we draw nearer to Him instead of being indifferent in certain areas of our lives when it comes to trusting God.

 Putting our trust in the wrong place

 Now, let's get to verse 5 of Jeremiah 17.
 The first mistake most of us make is trusting in another human being, including ourselves.
 It's not that we aren't to trust others like our family and friends, but no other human being can save you, deliver you, heal you, lead you, or know what is best for you like your Father does.
 The phrase 'and maketh flesh his arm' means to make some human who is flesh and made of dust, your strength.
 Well, if we are honest, there is not much strength there.
 They are trying to figure it out like the rest of us.
 In going back to Isaiah 26:3-4.
 It says that in JEHOVAH, there is everlasting strength.

 However, the principle in verse 5 that causes me the most concern and consideration is the reality that when we trust in man, we are departing from the LORD.
 What a sobering thought!
 Every time we put our trust in another or our confidence in something else like money or power, we are departing from the Living God.